 These credit/hour designations are reviewed with the Scheduling Department, where the above officers ensure that the appropriate semester and course length, number of class sessions and duration of class sessions are consistent in the course catalog and students' academic schedules.

 FULL-TIME STATUS

-In undergraduate and certificate programs, a minimum of 12 units per semester is required for students to maintain full-time status.
-In graduate programs, a minimum of 9 units per semester is required for students to maintain full-time status.
+In undergraduate and certificate programs, a minimum of 12 credits per semester is required for students to maintain full-time status.

 INDEPENDENT STUDY